All Products

 Important

-All SELECT statements in a UNION clause must have the same number of columns, and their corresponding columns must have the same data type.
+Each SELECT statement in a UNION clause must have the same number of columns, and the corresponding columns must have the same data type.

 Parameters